Ahmed-CyberSec/portswigger-labs/README.md

   🖼️**Screenshots**

 ## A3:injection
+#labe (1)OS command injection simple case
   🖋️**Description**

-  OS injection its one of injection attack which is targeting  the command  that us in OS server
+  OS injection its one of injection attack which is targeting  the command  that us in OS server on this lab there are OS command injection on prodect stock checker when i  us burp suite and type  ; uname i can find the OS the type of OS

   🏃‍♀️**Solution steps**

-  🖼️**Screenshots**
+  1.open burp suite
+  2.accsess to  url labe from burp suite  Browser
+  3.go to any  prodact and open the the entercept on 4.write ;whoam or uname  after proderct 🖼️**Screenshots**